Brown University: Residential and Greek societies

+Approximately 12 percent of Brown students participate in Greek Life.
+The university recognizes thirteen active Greek organizations.
 Since the early 1950s, all Greek organizations on campus have been located in Wriston Quadrangle.
-The organizations are overseen by the Greek Council.

-An alternative to Greek-letter organizations are Brown's program houses, which are organized by themes.
-As with Greek houses, the residents of program houses select their new members, usually at the start of the spring semester.
-Examples of program houses are St. Anthony Hall (located in King House), Buxton International House, the Machado French/Hispanic/Latinx House, Technology House, Harambee (African culture) House, Social Action House and Interfaith House.

-All students not in program housing enter a lottery for general housing.
-Students form groups and are assigned time slots during which they can pick among the remaining housing options.

 Societies and clubs

 The earliest societies at Brown were devoted to oration and debate.
 The Pronouncing Society is mentioned in the diary of Solomon Drowne, class of 1773, who was voted its president in 1771.
 The organization seems to have disappeared during the American Revolutionary War.
 Subsequent societies include the Misokosmian Society (est. 1798 and renamed the Philermenian Society), the Philandrian Society (est. 1799), the United Brothers (1806), the Philophysian Society (1818), and the Franklin Society (1824).
 Societies served social as well as academic purposes, with many supporting literary debate and amassing large libraries.
 Older societies generally aligned with Federalists while younger societies generally leaned Republican.

 Societies remained popular into the 1860s, after which they were largely replaced by fraternities.

-The Cammarian Club was at first a semi-secret society which "tapped" 15 seniors each year.
+The Cammarian Club was at first a semi-secret society that "tapped" 15 seniors each year.
 In 1915, self-perpetuating membership gave way to popular election by the student body, and thenceforward the club served as the de facto undergraduate student government.
-The organization was dissolved in 1971, and ultimately succeeded by a formal student government.
+The organization was dissolved in 1971 and ultimately succeeded by a formal student government.

-Societas Domi Pacificae, known colloquially as "Pacifica House," is a present-day, self-described secret society.
+Societas Domi Pacificae, known colloquially as "Pacifica House", is a present-day, self-described secret society.
 It purports a continuous line of descent from the Franklin Society of 1824, citing a supposed intermediary "Franklin Society" traceable in the nineteenth century.

 Student organizations

 There are over 300 registered student organizations on campus with diverse interests.
-The Student Activities Fair, during the orientation program, provides first-year students the opportunity to become acquainted with the wide range of organizations.
+The Student Activities Fair, during the orientation program, provides first-year students the opportunity to become acquainted with a wide range of organizations.
 A sample of organizations includes: